My Favorite 27 Things to do in Nairobi – Updated in 2018

 You either need to join a tour or you can use your own vehicle if you are brave enough to drive in Nairobi.
-The entrance fees for foreigners are steep and all-inclusive day tours cost about $150.
+The entrance fees are steep at $50 and all-inclusive day tours cost about $150.

 This gorgeous mall will remind you of the best that Southern California has to offer, or on a sunny day, you may think that you are in Italy.
 The mall offers all the major Nairobian food chains (though many offer delicious food and do not deserve the 'chain' label).